Honors in Italian

 As our recent students attest (below), the Honors Project opened up a number of post-graduate opportunities.
-Some carried out research fellowships and applied to graduate programs in the humanities or social sciences; others were admitted to law school and medical school.
+Some carried out research fellowships and applied to graduate programs in the humanities or social sciences; others did a graduate degree in teaching; still others were admitted to law school and medical school.
 While still others served in the Peace Corps or taught in the Teaching Assistant Program in France (TAPIF).

 Testimonials about an Honors Project in French

 “When I was a senior at Pitt, I elected to pursue an Honors thesis in the French program, and frankly it seemed naturally like my next step, as FRIT had always supported my ideas and allowed me to express my interests academically.
 My advisor, professor, and friend, Dr. Brett Wells, always supported my linguistic interests in light of the fact that the undergraduate program is anchored more so in literature and culture.
 After many ongoing discussions in my French phonetics course, we decided that I would study the pedagogical influence of an anglophone student’s first language — English — in a classroom where French as a foreign language is taught.
 With the consent and encouragement from many grad student instructors and professors from the department, I was able to conduct observational analyses and distribute surveys as a sort of study for my thesis, and ultimately, with guidance and literature support, I defended my thesis statement at the end of the year.